 “My god, seriously?”

-Of course.
 We want to grow as a company (I mean, you don’t want to stop us from growing, do you?) and augmented reality is just the dawning of a new horizon for us, the end result being total engagement with your mind and agency.
 Think about it.
 Elsewhere, they wage war.
 Actual war.
 Isn’t that horrible?
 Have you seen the recent photos from Bucha or Mariupol?
 There’s none of that here, no bloodshed.
 Thought sharing leaves no collateral damage, no grieving loved ones.

 The leaders of democracies long ago realized they couldn’t control people with force, that it had to be done by controlling—sorry—steering their thoughts toward a particular idea or concept, one which feels like their own making, but which was actually created by someone else, and which kept them continually engaged.
 Which is what we call the ‘sharing of thought concepts.’